 Indiana Jones and the Temple of Peril [U, FP]

-An exciting, but uncomfortable, coaster.
+Indiana Jones and the Temple of Peril is an exciting, but uncomfortable, coaster.
 We were surprised this wasn't busier.
-Borderline must-do.
-It's a coaster that's definitely inferior to Big Thunder Mountain, and probably inferior to Hyperspace Mountain.
+It's a borderline must-do, but you shouldn't wait more than 10 minutes for it.
+It's a coaster that's definitely inferior to Big Thunder Mountain and Hyperspace Mountain.
 This ride has Fastpass and often has short waits.
 It's definitely a good use of a Fastpass if you find yourself with time for an extra one.

 Pirates of the Caribbean [UI]